 434 Main Street, Bath

-Patterned after Roman civic or judicial buildings, see a Tuscan Portico in Canada at the Bath Museum.
 Known as the Bath Town Hall until 1970, it was constructed in 1861 and had a complete restoration in the early 1980s.
 Featuring United Empire Loyalist, WWI and WWII memorabilia and Native artifacts dating back hundreds of years, the museum is owned and operated by the Fairfield-Gutzeit Society.
 The site is a designated historic property under the Heritage Act.
+Find out more.

 Cloyne Pioneer Museum

 14238 Highway 41, Cloyne

-See 1,000 artifacts, like books, clothing, photos and documents, that illustrate how Lennox and Addington County (and the Cloyne area) evolved from its lumber industry beginnings in the 1850s, through the ups and downs of the mining booms, to the long-held importance of tourism.
+See 1,000 artifacts, including books, clothing, photos and documents, that illustrate how Lennox and Addington County (and the Cloyne area) evolved from its lumber industry beginnings in the 1850s, through the ups and downs of the mining booms, to the long-held importance of tourism.
+Find out more.

 341 Main Street, Bath

 Discover a beautiful example of early Canada at the the Fairfield-Gutzeit House in the village of Bath.
 The Georgian-style home is fully furnished according to the Victorian era.
 Built by brothers William and Benjamin Fairfield in 1796 it is one of the first dwellings built in Ontario on the shores of Lake Ontario.
 Find out more.